winft/theseus-ship/README.md

   <h1>Theseus' Ship</h1>
 </div>

-Theseus' Ship is a robust, fast and versatile yet easy to use composited window manager for the [Wayland](https://wayland.freedesktop.org/) and [X11](https://en.wikipedia.org/wiki/X_Window_System) windowing systems on Linux.
+Theseus' Ship is a robust, fast and versatile, yet easy to use composited window manager for the [Wayland](https://wayland.freedesktop.org/) and [X11](https://en.wikipedia.org/wiki/X_Window_System) windowing systems on Linux.